Grandi9/TextMining/README.md

 # TextMining

-I have built sentiment analsysis models on the Yelp Reviews.
+I have built sentiment analysis models on the Yelp Reviews.

 ## Yelp Data Description